U.S. Election Watching Guide: Key States in a Tight Race, When Will the Final Election Results Be Announced?

 Voting Times Vary by State in the U.S.

-Generally speaking, most states in the U.S. will immediately begin counting ballots after voting ends on Election Day.
-However, due to the vastness of the United States, which spans multiple time zones from east to west, the end times for voting in different states also vary.
+Generally speaking, most states in the U.S. will begin counting votes immediately after the polls close on Election Day.
+However, due to the vastness of the United States, which spans multiple time zones from east to west, the closing times for polls in different states vary.

-This sometimes results in situations where the counting results from Eastern states are already out while some Western states have not yet finished voting.
+This sometimes results in situations where the counting results from Eastern states are already out while some Western states have not even finished voting.

-Here are the closing times for polling stations in each state.
+Here are the closing times for polling stations in various states.

-(The bolded entries in the table are key swing states)
+(The bold entries in the table are key swing states)

-Although all states in the U.S. will conduct election voting, previous media polls indicate that the election situation in most states can be predicted in advance, while the final election result will truly be determined by seven swing states.
+Although all states in the U.S. will conduct election voting, based on previous media polls, the election situation in most states can be predicted in advance, while the final election result will truly be determined by seven swing states.

 The Seven Key Swing States in the U.S.